huychau/react-native-os-helper/README.md

 ### isIPhoneX()
 This method help to detect if you on iPhone X device

+Return `true` if you running on iPhone X, XR, XS device

 ### isAndroid
 This variable help to detect is Android